yaser1rifai/js-test_june/README.md

 * The pin code should add up to at least 5

-* Examples:
+-Examples:
-* The following pin codes are valid:
+-The following pin codes are valid:
 * 1112
 * 1994

-* The following pin codes are invalid:
+-The following pin codes are invalid:
 * 1c24 // is not a number
 * 12344 // five digit pin code
 * 1235 // last digit is odd